null Skip to main content

 If the water it too basic

 On the other hand, If the water is too basic, the tea may become bitter.
-Again, ideall, keep the pH around 6.0 - 7.0.

 Chlorine content in the tea

-It's important to remove the chlorine by boiling the water at 100 degrees.
+It's essential to remove the chlorine by boiling the water at 100 degrees.

 Even for Japanese tea that requires a lower water temperature than 80, you'd still want to boil it first before cooling the water to bring down the temperature.

-How is Tap Water in Singapore
+How is Tap Water in Singapore?

-The drinking water in Singapore is also a moderately soft water is works well for brewing Japanese Green Tea.
-However, the acidity of Singapore’s tap water is slightly basic at an average pH of 8.1 according to PUB Singapore's National Water Agency.
+However, according to PUB Singapore's National Water Agency, the acidity of Singapore's tap water is slightly basic, at an average pH of 8.1.
 This means that the tea can become a little bitter.
-It would be good if you have an ionizer to adjust the pH levels.
+It would be good if you had an ionizer to adjust the pH levels.
+However, this difference is so slight that I wouldn't stress too much about this.

 Can Mineral Water be Used for Japanese Green Tea Brewing?